heshber/FD-RAGChatBot-main/README.md

 Your web browser should automatically appear, with the app ready to be used.
 To stop the app, simply press CTR+C on the terminal.
 A message of "stopping" will appear, and the app will shutdown

+To see the application via Streamlit cloud, go to https://fd-ragchatbot.streamlit.app/